pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

   end

 ```
 The <code>parse_image </code> method takes <code>image_base</code> and puts it into Paperclip's [IO adapters](http://www.rubydoc.info/gems/paperclip/Paperclip/AdapterRegistry#registered_handlers-instance_method) .
 They contain a registry which can decode the base64 string back to binary.
-Because the file name is not stored, you can either ut an arbitrary value (like "file.jpg", even if your file is not in jpg format) or add another <code>atr_accessor</code> for the name itsel.
-Finally <code> self.photo = image </code> assigns the image to the current instance of the object.
+Because the file name is not stored, you can either put an arbitrary value (like "file.jpg", even if your file is not in jpg format) or add another <code>atr_accessor</code> for the name itself.
+Finally, <code> self.photo = image </code> assigns the image to the current instance of the object.

 The method is ready, but it has to be called every time a new object is created, so let's add a filter that will call the <code> parse_image </code> method when that happens: